- Jobber Blueprint /

 New roofers need to complete a roofing apprenticeship under the guidance of a journeyman roofer.
 Depending on the area, this may involve on-the-job training and classroom instruction.

 In some states, residential and commercial roofers also need a license to legally provide roofing services.
-This license may require a completed apprenticeship and a written exam.
+This license may require completing an apprenticeship and passing a written exam. -

 A good roofer is comfortable using power tools and has the ability to work at heights in all kinds of weather.
 They carefully follow safety rules and work well with clients and other roofers.

-On average, roofers earn $17.95/hour, or $41,246/year (USD).
+On average, roofers earn $24.05/hour, or $50,030/year (USD).
 This amount varies depending on your state and the roofer’s experience and qualifications.

 Join over 200k service professionals that trust Jobber